 5. Real life is easier.
 While all of my dyslexic kids learned to read later and struggled across the board with learning from one degree to another, once they hit the real world (i.e. graduated from high school) they are off and running.
 All of that time you spent helping them to understand themselves, how they learn, and nurturing their interests pays off big time once they are out of the school setting and able work and learn more on their own.
 All of our kids needed a few years to find their ‘thing’ but once they did – wowza!

 7. Accommodations and assistive technology are absolutely necessary.
 Once upon a time, a long time ago, this left-brained, linear mama who never struggled in school thought the use of assistive technology was unfair.
 I felt that my kids needed to write their own papers (not dictate them to me or a device) or that my kids couldn’t move ahead in math until they learned their multiplication tables.
 Please don’t fall into that trap.
 I have two kids who can write and express themselves with words better than I could imagine but I NEVER would have known unless I allowed them to dictate those words to me.
 How ironic to have a gift with words but not be able to physically write or spell them!
 Accommodation and assistive technology allow our kids to express themselves at their intellectual ability and cause confidence to soar.
 Learn more about accommodations for dyslexia here.

 8. Dyslexic people really can do anything.
-Of our 4 adult kids (all with dyslexia) all of them are pursuing their interests and excelling.
+Of our 5 adult kids with dyslexia, all of them are pursuing their interests and excelling.
 One kid who struggled mightily with higher level math is currently taking Calculus in college.
 While the class isn’t easy, she is able to get the help she needs and is doing well.
 Taking and passing this class is leading her to her goal to become a physical therapist.
 Had you asked me a few years ago if I thought this was a possibility, I would have said definitely not.
 And here we are…

 9. Dyslexia is not all bad.
 Although the school years can be tough, once our kids with dyslexia get out into the world, they often excel.
 I write this to encourage you that despite what it may seem, your dyslexic kids have amazing abilities that school curricula don’t often address.
 An ability to make unusual connections, to think outside the box, to imagine, to engineer, to create music, art, or businesses – these are areas where our kids EXCEL and that is good!